Data Protection Act 1998

-The Data Protection Act 1998 (DPA, c.
-29) was an Act of Parliament of the United Kingdom designed to protect personal data stored on computers or in an organised paper filing system.
-It enacted provisions from the European Union (EU) Data Protection Directive 1995 on the protection, processing, and movement of data.
+The Data Protection Act 1998 (c.
+29) (DPA) was an Act of Parliament of the United Kingdom designed to protect personal data stored on computers or in organised paper filing system.
+It enacted provisions from the European Union (EU) Data Protection Directive 1995 on the protection, processing, and movement of personal data.

+The 1998 Act marked a significant change in how personal details were handled back in the UK.
+Before it, privacy laws mainly covered computer records where this law was applied to both digital and physical files.
+It aimed to make sure that any group or company gathering data did it fairly, under ethical procedures and kept user information safe and confidential as technology rapidly advanced.

 Under the 1998 DPA, individuals had legal rights to control information about themselves.
-Most of the Act did not apply to domestic use, such as keeping a personal address book.
+Most of the Act did not apply to domestic or personal use, such as keeping a private address book.
 Anyone holding personal data for other purposes was legally obliged to comply with this Act, subject to some exemptions.
-The Act defined eight data protection principles to ensure that information was processed lawfully.
+The Act established eight crucial data protection principles to ensure that information was processed lawfully, kept accurate stores securely and utilised ethically.

-It was superseded by the Data Protection Act 2018 (DPA 2018) on 23 May 2018.
-The DPA 2018 supplements the EU General Data Protection Regulation (GDPR), which came into effect on 25 May 2018.
-The GDPR regulates the collection, storage, and use of personal data significantly more strictly.
+The DPA of 1998 was eventually superseded by the Data Protection Act 2018 (DPA 2018) on 23 May 2018, which extended the EU General Data Protection Regulation (GDPR), that came into effect just two days later, on 25 May 2018.
+The newer Act and GDPR strengthened privacy security and placed greater responsibility on companies securing personal data.

 Background

-The 1998 Act replaced the Data Protection Act of 1984 and the Access to Personal Files Act of 1987.
-Additionally, the 1998 Act implemented the EU Data Protection Directive 1995.

-The Privacy and Electronic Communications (EC Directive) Regulations 2003 altered the consent requirement for most electronic marketing to "positive consent" such as an opt-in box.
-Exemptions remain for the marketing of "similar products and services" to existing customers and enquirers, which can still be permitted on an opt-out basis.

-The Jersey data protection law was modelled on the United Kingdom's law.